Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 ```

 ### Run multiple actions Asynchronously
-This functionality allows to run multiple actions in one or more documents.
-Actions include entity recognition, linked entity recognition, key phrase extraction, and Personally Identifiable Information (PII) Recognition..
+This functionality allows running multiple actions in one or more documents.
+Actions include entity recognition, linked entity recognition, key phrase extraction, and Personally Identifiable Information (PII) Recognition.
 For more information see [Using analyze][analyze_operation_howto].

 ```C# Snippet:AnalyzeOperationBatchConvenienceAsync
     string documentA = @"We love this trail and make the trip every year.
 The views are breathtaking and well